 Complete the required courses in one of the programs as detailed In the Requirements for the Major section of this catalog.
 All coursework must be completed with a grade of C or higher.

 Complete one of the three General Education options below (visit the General Education page for details):

-Option 1 — Coastline General Education: designed for students pursuing an Associate degree and who may or may not be planning to transfer to a four-year university.
+Option 1 — AA/AS Local Degree GE: designed for students pursuing an Associate degree and who may or may not be planning to transfer to a four-year university.
 The degree is transferable to many colleges and universities.